-In addition, Adjusted Net Loss and Adjusted EPS are non-GAAP financial measures that exclude certain amounts and are used to supplement GAAP net loss and EPS.
-We use Adjusted Net Loss and Adjusted EPS as key performance measures of our earnings performance.
-We believe that both management and investors benefit from referring to these non-GAAP financial measures in assessing our performance and when planning, forecasting and analyzing future periods.
-These non-GAAP financial measures also facilitate management's internal comparison to our historical performance.
-In addition, management uses Adjusted EPS as a performance measure for our incentive compensation during normal operations.
-The amounts excluded in the presentation of these non-GAAP financial measures may vary from period to period; accordingly, our presentation of Adjusted Net Loss and Adjusted EPS may not be indicative of future adjustments or results.
+In addition, Adjusted Net Loss is a non-GAAP financial measure that excludes certain amounts and is used to supplement GAAP net loss.
+We use Adjusted Net Loss as a key performance measure of our earnings performance.
+We believe that both management and investors benefit from referring to this non-GAAP financial measure in assessing our performance and when planning, forecasting and analyzing future periods.
+This non-GAAP financial measure also facilitates management's internal comparison to our historical performance.
+The amounts excluded in the presentation of this non-GAAP financial measure may vary from period to period; accordingly, our presentation of Adjusted Net Loss may not be indicative of future adjustments or results.